Top 10 Best Christian Allegory Books For Your Next Adventure

 • Paul’s explanation of Slave/Free (Galatians 4:21-31)

-With that kind of example, Christian allegory books became one of my favorite types of fiction early on.
-I’m always learning something, scripture comes alive in new ways.
+With that kind of example, allegories became one of my favorite types of fiction early on.
+I started by going into The Wardrobe with Lucy Pevensie, and now I’m always learning something, scripture comes alive in new ways.

-Understanding Christ’s sacrifice better, or His love, or some other treasure of Biblical allegories.
-By seeing them lived out, and applied in Christian allegory books, I learn more about applying them myself.
+Understanding Christ’s sacrifice better, or His love, or some other treasure of Biblical truth.
+By seeing them lived out, and applied in Christian fiction, I learn more about applying them myself.
+And it helps shape a worldview and Christian life that honors God.

 I’d love to share a few of my favorites with you.
 I hope you’ll like them as much as I do!
-(If you missed it, Part 1 in the series focuses on Faithful Dragons, also full of Biblical allegories!)
+(If you missed it, Part 1 in the series focuses on Faithful Dragons, also full of parallels!)

 Also, here are some more amazing Christian Fantasy books you should check out!